shivanand007/Event_Magnus_Middleware/readme.md

 **To get started with Event Magnus, follow these steps:**

 1. Register and subscribe for events on middleware using provided endpoint follow documentation for more info.
-2. Start sending realtime events to servers, available and register with us and provided there are in same network.